 FINECAST® Nowcasting System: High Resolution Analysis

-From these retrieved fields, dynamical and thermodynamical diagnostic fields, such as divergence, updraft/downdraft, CAPE, CIN, vertical wind shear, perturbation temperature (cold pool), helicity, etc, can be derived, which are important for characterizing and predicting convective storms.
+From these retrieved fields, dynamical and thermodynamical diagnostic fields, such as divergence, updraft/downdraft, CAPE, CIN, vertical wind shear, perturbation temperature (cold pool), helicity, etc., can be derived, essential for characterizing and predicting convective storms.
 These diagnostic fields provide depictions of the mesoscale environment, the triggering mechanism, and the structure of convective storms.
 Some of these fields are being used in AutoNowcaster to identify regions of convective initiation.

 The analysis fields produced by FINECAST® are also used to initialize Numerical Weather Prediction (NWP) models to improve precipitation and wind nowcasts.
 FINECAST® analyses are initial conditions for the cloud model used in FINECAST® that constrain the 4DVar analyses, from which nowcasts can be launched by directly integrating the cloud model.
 FINECAST® analyses have also been used to initialize other non-hydrostatic models, such as WRF (Weather Research and Forecasting).

 FINECAST® is being studied for its ability to address the challenges of nowcasting wind-ramp events in hopes of improving wind-power prediction.
 Research is also being conducted to evaluate FINECAST®’s skill in nowcasting convective precipitation.
 Our goal is to expand FINECAST® into a new generation of nowcasting system that is model-based and initialized by assimilating multiple platforms of high-resolution observations producing rapidly updated nowcasts every 10 minutes or less.